 Oden in Japanese Culture

 Oden is more than just a simple dish; it is an intrinsic part of Japanese culture.
-During the winter, it is common to see friends and family gathered around a pot of oden, sharing stories and laughter.
+During winter, it is common to see friends and family gathered around a pot of oden, sharing stories and laughter.

 Oden in One Piece